ryanrolds/blog/content/posts/onboarding_new_projects.md

       - .:/suyc
 ```

 Ignore the version, the key bits are the services (mysql and frontend).
 From the Docker Hub page for the `mysql:5.7` image we know that the image allows us to define a few enviornment variables.
-When the database service is start it will be provided those variables to create a user and database.
-We can then pass the same values to the frontend servics.
+When the database service is started it will be use the environment variables to create a user and database.
+We can then pass the same values to the frontend service.
 The hostname for the DB is the same as it's service name (`mysql`).
-Docker Compose also allows us to bind our repo files to a directory in the started container.
+Docker Compose also allows us to bind our repo's files to a directory in the started container.
 The defined volume does just that.
-Now the local repo files and the files in the container's `/suyc` directory are the same files, allowing much faster iterations as the container doesn't need to be rebuilt to see chagnes.
+Now the local repo files and the files in the container's `/suyc` directory are the same files, allowing much faster iterations as the container doesn't need to be rebuilt to test chagnes.

 With both of these files we can now start and stop the entire stack with `docker-compose up` and `docker-compose down`.
 We can also run the containers in the background by adding `-d` to the up command.